2018 IAAF Continental Cup

-The 2018 IAAF Continental Cup is an international track and field sporting event that was held in Ostrava, Czech Republic, on 8–9 September 2018.
+The 2018 IAAF Continental Cup was an international track and field sporting event that was held in Ostrava, Czech Republic, on 8–9 September 2018.

-It is the third edition of the IAAF Continental Cup since the name and format was changed from the IAAF World Cup.
+It was the third edition of the IAAF Continental Cup since the name and format was changed from the IAAF World Cup.

 Format

 The four teams competing in the event were Africa, the Americas, Asia-Pacific and Europe.
 The two-day competition comprised a programme of 20 track and field events for men and women, giving a total of 40 events.
 Each team shall enter two athletes in each event, except for relays where one team competed, with a maximum of one athlete from each country per event.